 - Corporate social responsibility departments and sustainability offices will value the knowledge and skills that graduates of this program will be equipped with.

 - Entrepreneurship in conservation and sustainability would inspire, benefit, and boost conservation and sustainability activities at various scales.
 Graduates of our program will be well-equipped for such initiatives.

 - Graduates of our program can contribute to global, national and local endeavours by NGOs and think tanks to further the cause of conservation and sustainability.

-- Environmental management or consulting organisations appreciate the range of knowledge and skills that graduates of the Conservation Practice program have.
+- Environmental management or consulting organisations will appreciate the range of knowledge and skills that graduates of the Conservation Practices program have.

-ATREE and TDU are in the process of formalising partnerships with corporate, NGO, government and academic networks; campus placements will be initiated through them.
+ATREE and TDU are formalising partnerships with corporate, NGO, government and academic networks; campus placements will be initiated through them.